 aft fuselage before being placed under the nose.
 Flying in May 1939, and now designated the XP-40, against other pursuit plane prototypes in competition against each other, the XP-40

-was chosen for production by the US Army Air Corps, and on the 27th April 1939, and at the time representing the US Army's largest single order for fighters, 524 P-40s were ordered.
+was chosen for production by the United States Army Air Corps, and on the 27th April 1939, and at the time representing the United States Army's largest single order for fighters, 524 P-40s were ordered.

 As soon as the first three P-40s rolled of the production line during May 1940 they were sent for service trials, although these P-40s would be powered by a less powerful supercharged

 received 200 P-40s.
 140 similar Hawk 81A-1 fighters had been ordered by France but

 none of these reached France before the end of resistance.
-Instead designated Tomahawk I the aircraft were used by the RAF in Europe where the planes were to prove unsuited for
+Instead designated Tomahawk I the aircraft were used by the Royal Air Force in Europe where the aircraft were to prove unsuited for

 deployment, and after replacing Westland Lysanders of No.2 Squadron during August 1941 they were soon relegated to training duties, they also served in North West Africa.
 No. 112

 Squadron was the first RAF overseas squadron to take delivery of the plane and operating in the Western Desert in a low level ground attack role the plane enjoyed limited success.

 The Tomahawk IIA was the next version used by the RAF, the same as the P-40B, with a number of modifications adding to the weight of the plane, such as armour and two more 0.303-in

 machine-guns, and as such performance of the plane was reduced.
 The P-40C was the next variant and as with the P-40B the introduction of two more machine-guns and improved self-sealing